SuaveIO/suave/docs/files.md

 `file` will take the relative or absolute path for the file we want to serve to the client.
 It will set MIME-type headers based on the file extension.

-`browseHome` will match existing files in the `homeDirectory` based on the `Url` property and will serve them via the `file` combinator; `homeDirectory` is a configuration parameter and can be set in the configuration record.
+`browseHome` will match existing files in the `homeFolder` based on the `Url` property and will serve them via the `file` combinator; `homeFolder` is a configuration parameter and can be set in the configuration record.

 {% highlight fsharp %}
-startWebServer { defaultConfig with homeDirectory = Some @"C:\MyFiles" } app
+startWebServer { defaultConfig with homeFolder = Some @"C:\MyFiles" } app
 {% endhighlight %}

 Suave supports **gzip** and **deflate** http compression encodings.
 Http